vikchupak/AWS/network/network.md

   - Regions operate independently, meaning AWS services in one region do not automatically communicate with services in another
   - Cross-region communication requires special configurations like VPC Peering, AWS Transit Gateway, or AWS VPN/Direct Connect
   - Each region can have multiple VPCs, allowing for different environments (e.g., prod-vpc, dev-vpc)
+- **AZs** (Availability Zone) (NOT creatable by users)
+  - One or group of **physical data centers**
+  - Each AZ must belong to a single Region(it cannot span multiple Regions)
+  - A single AZ can contain multiple VPCs from the same or different AWS accounts
+  - A VPC can span multiple AZs
+  - An AZ **can host multiple VPCs** from different accounts
+  - **EC2 instances can communicate within the same VPC, between different AZs without additional setup using (private IPs) AWS backbone network - built in functionality**
-- VPC - virtual network.
+- **VPC** - virtual network.
 Because no real routers and switchers are used, like EC2 virtual servers
   - You have a default VPC in each Region
   - VPC is always created within a single Region and cannot span multiple regions
   - Each region can have multiple VPCs, allowing for different environments (e.g., prod-vpc, dev-vpc)
   - A VPC can span multiple AZs
-- AZs
-  - One or group of **physical data centers**
-  - Each AZ must belong to a single Region(it cannot span multiple Regions)
-  - A single AZ can contain multiple VPCs from the same or different AWS accounts
-  - A VPC can span multiple AZs
-  - An AZ **can host multiple VPCs** from different accounts
-  - **EC2 instances can communicate within the same VPC, between different AZs without additional setup using (private IPs) AWS backbone network - built in functionality.**
-- Private/public subnets
+- **Private/public subnets**
   - Each subnet must belong to a single Availability Zone(it cannot span multiple AZs)
   - A subnet is always confined to a single AZ, but an AZ can contain multiple subnets
-- EC2
+- **EC2**
   - Every EC2 instance must be launched inside a subnet (which means it is inside a specific VPC and AZ)

 -----